allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. To add a new Personnel Availability Category, right click in the Listings Pane and select View/Edit Master List.
 Right click Add and enter the Availability Type and Description.
 The Type is limited to a maximum two letter code \(e.g., AT\).
 Description \(e.g., Annual Training\).
 Click above or below the new line entered to save in the Master Grid pane.
 Click apply or okay to save and exit.
 Continue to add types as needed.

 3. If you need to add the Personnel Availability Types to other squadrons that you may be responsible for.
 Click on the Listing pane >Send To.
 The squadrons wil be listed.
-Check al the squadrons that you need the information to be displayed.
+Check all the squadrons that you need the information to be displayed.
 Click outside the Send To pane to save and close.

 Personnel Commitment Type